Emanuele Castellano

 Other attractions in the area include medieval castles, such as Thun Castle and San Michele Castle, which offer panoramic views of the valley.
 Val di Non is also an excellent starting point for mountain hikes and outdoor activities, such as rafting and paragliding.
 Visiting it in spring is something wonderful.

-15. The village of Venzone: spring in Friuli Venezia Giulia
+15. Venzone and Maniago, a spring of walls and swords in Friuli Venezia Giulia

 Where to go in spring in Italy: Venzone, Friuli Venezia Giulia